DanCarvajal/dancarvajal.github.io/_posts/2015-10-27-The-Worst-Chart-Ever.md

 There are two main reasons this is the the worst chart ever.

-##It's a "Half-Pie Chart"
+##It's a "Half-Pie, Pie Chart"

 Seriously what the hell?
-Who thinks up a "Half-Pie Chart"?
+Who thinks up a "Half-Pie, Pie Chart"?
 There are [gauge charts](http://i.stack.imgur.com/OKkHe.png), but those are for presenting one thing falling in a range.
 (Also: guage charts are not recommend for displaying values falling in ranges.)
 I tried figuring out how to make a "half-pie chart", and the only way you can do it in excel is with a [tricky hack](http://www.extendoffice.com/documents/excel/2016-excel-half-pie-chart.html).
 Pro-tip: if you have to hack a chart together, it's probably not the best chart for the situation.

 *Worst of all*, the "half-pie chart" is incredibly misleading.
 Anyone who has ever seen a pie chart knows that all the pieces of the pie add up to one whole pie.
 If you use the visual of "pieces of a pie", but not the well understood concept of a whole, you're deliberately confusing readers.
 You force your reader to read the data labels; and once that happens, you might as well have used a table.